 The park has some of the most unique underwater scenery in the world, making it a must for diving and snorkeling.

-So, if in Melbourne and wanting to experience something unusual, do consider taking a trip to this exceptional and natural phenomenon.
+So, if in Melbourne and want to experience something unusual, do consider taking a trip to this exceptional and natural phenomenon.

 Your Ultimate Guide to Great Ocean Road in Australia